talkjs/talkjs-examples/howtos/how-to-add-a-create_new_chat-button-in-talkjs/Readme.md

        const appId = "<Add Your TalkJS APP ID Here>"
    ```

-3. Start a Web Server in this directory and open the link in the browser.
+3. Start a web server in this directory and open the link in the browser.

-   For example, you can use Python to create a quick web server:
+   For example, you can use VS Code's [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension, or use Python to create a quick web server:

    ```shell
    python -m http.server